spdk/spdk/doc/nvmf.md

 option.
 All pre-reserved memory will be registered as a single region, but won't be returned to the system until the SPDK application is terminated.

+Another known issue occurs when using the E810 NICs in RoCE mode.
+Specifically, the NVMe-oF target sometimes cannot destroy a qpair, because its posted work requests don't get flushed.
+It can cause the NVMe-oF target application unable to terminate cleanly.

 ## TCP transport support {#nvmf_tcp_transport}

 The transport is built into the nvmf_tgt by default, and it does not need any special libraries.